ARTICLE I

 C. Earth disturbance activities and associated stormwater management controls are also

 regulated under existing State law and implementing regulations.
-This Ordinance shal
+This Ordinance shall

 operate in coordination with those parallel requirements; the requirements of this